CryDeTaan/dotfiles-archive/README.md

     1. zsh with oh-my-zsh
         - Some Aliases
         - Commands that run at startup
         - Some exports I want everytime the shell starts up
         - Some stuff I want to make happen at startup

     2. vim
+        # Since December 2018 I moved back to a single vimrc file as I felt like everytime I have to edit something in my vimrc finding the right file becomes a pain.

         - I have some plugins enabled using vundel
-        - Plugins: Airline, Nerdtree, Syntastic, ctrlp
+        - Plugins: Maybe to many, check the vimrc
         - Some General config,
-        - Using the Jay Colour Scheme
+        - Custom colour scheme
-        - Oh, and I suck at spelling, so there is that.
+        - Oh, and I suck at spelling, so there is that (not enabled by default - use ',esc' and ',dsc').

     3. tmux
         - Just a rc with all the configs for tmux.

-I will try and add all the details for each in, either; the individual rc, or the dotfiles.d config files.
+I will try and add more detail for each in, either; the individual rc, or the dotfiles.d config files.

 ## Other usage options
 ```